ElanHasson/throw.nullreference.io/content/posts/WebScheduler-Doing-The-Design/index.md

   "DigitalOcean App Platform",
   ".NET",
   "Systems Design",
-  "Microsoft Orleans"
+  "Microsoft Orleans",
+  "Blazor",
+  "WebScheduler",
+  "ASP.NET Core"
 ]
-tags = ["Microsoft Orleans"]
+tags = []
 series = [
   "Building a Distributed Task Scheduler on DigitalOcean App Platform" ]

 [[resources]]
-name = 'thumbnail-logical-deployment-diagram.svg'
+name = 'thumbnail'
-src = 'images/LogicalDeploymentDiagram.svg'
+src = 'images/PhysicalDeploymentDiagram.svg'

 +++
 This post covers the system design of the Web Scheduler and some of the decisions made during the design process.